Learn more about how the Cal Poly Humboldt Library can help

-Since 1964, the Humboldt State University Library has been a member of the Federal Depository Library Program serving California's 2nd Congressional District.
+Since 1964, the Cal Poly Humboldt Library has been a member of the Federal Depository Library Program serving California's 2nd Congressional District.
 Public access to the government documents collection is guaranteed by public law (Title 44 United States Code).

 The Library also serves as a depository for documents issued by the State of California.

 These documents encompass a wide range of material, including legal, legislative, statistical data, books, reports, research studies, consumer guides, archival material, maps, etc., in electronic, print, and/or microform format.

 This Research Guide is not intended to be a comprehensive guide to all government documents at Cal Poly Humboldt, rather it is meant to be a starting place for finding resources published by the U.S government that are available in print at Cal Poly Humboldt and online.

 Not all government documents are cataloged and you may need to use the U.S. Documents Shelflist for pre-1998 documents.
 This shelflist is available as a card catalog on the second floor by the government documents.
 If a document is available in microfiche M or MICROFICHE is noted on the shelflist card.
 Paper copies are noted with a checkmark.
 In some cases the Library has both microfiche and paper.
 The catalog is organized by SuDoc Classification.
 For more information about SuDoc Classification check out the section "How Government Documents are Organized" below.